tcahan/SynapseAssessment/README.md

 ### Update to HttpClient code

-In order to mock the api calls, I had to make some tweaks to how the httpclient was implemented.
+In order to mock the api calls, I had to make some tweaks to how the HttpClient was implemented.
 I removed the using statements and changed the approach to injectiong the HttpClient after registering the service AddHttpClient() in my program.cs configuration.
-Since this implicitly calls the factory, this approach is an acceptable replacement that will allow me to then pass in a mocked httpclient for testing of the Api calls.
+Since this implicitly calls the factory, this approach is an acceptable replacement that will allow me to then pass in a mocked HttpClient for testing of the Api calls.